Best Renter and Apartment Security Systems

-Abode’s Connect plan gives you additional benefits like cellular backup for the Gateway (Abode’s hub) and 14 days of media storage—hence the monthly subscription price.
+Both Abode’s Connect and Secure plans give you additional benefits like cellular backup for the Gateway (Abode’s hub) and media storage—hence the monthly subscription price.
 But even Abode’s basic support lets you buy professional monitoring for short periods of time.

 If you do want professional monitoring on a monthly basis, then that’s where Abode gets more expensive.
-You can get cheaper 24/7 professional monitoring plans from both Scout and SimpliSafe, although Abode’s plans do cost less than both Nest’s and Frontpoint’s options.
+You can get cheaper 24/7 professional monitoring plans from both Scout and SimpliSafe, although Abode’s plans do cost less than Frontpoint’s options.

-If you choose to pay annually instead of monthly, you can save $10 a month, which makes the price on par with SimpliSafe and Scout.
+If you choose to pay annually instead of monthly, you can save around $4 per month, which makes the price on par with SimpliSafe’s lowest-priced plan.
 But paying for a year at a time kind of defeats the purpose of not having a contract.

 Like SimpliSafe and Scout, Abode uses a main hub to communicate with sensors and control the system.
 Abode calls its hub “the Gateway,” and like Scout’s hub, it has both Zigbee and Z-Wave functionality, which is great if you want to add smart lights or other smart home devices into your security system.

 You control the Abode system mostly from your smartphone, but you also get a key fob.
 Unlike Scout, Abode does make a keypad you can use to get in your house without fumbling with the key fob or digging out your phone.
-But the keypad doesn’t come with Abode’s equipment starter kit—you have to buy it separately for $79.
+But the keypad doesn’t come with Abode’s equipment starter kit—you have to buy it separately.

 If you plan to use your smartphone and key fob exclusively, then no big deal—skip the keypad.
-But we would like to have the option included in the starter pack.
+But we’d like to have the option included in the starter pack.

 Other than that, we’re most impressed with Abode’s motion sensors.
 They don’t just sense motion—they also take photos of the thing causing the motion.
 This way, you don’t call the police just because your dog knocked over a side table in the living room.